etamu-class/assg00/README.md

 in the previous section(s) when you get started on a new assignment.

-1. Accept the assignment invitation from GitHub classroom to create the assignment repository in your GitHub acount.
+1. Accept the assignment invitation from GitHub classroom to create the assignment repository in your GitHub account.
 2. Clone the repository to a VSCode Dev Container using the SSH URL of your GitHub repository for the assignment.
 3. Confirm that the project builds and runs, though no tests may be be